 You may be eligible for other benefits while you are receiving your Disability Benefits.
-For more information, see the applicable pension, health care and life insurance summary plan descriptions.
-If you participate in the CenturyLink Dollars & Sense 401(k) Plan or the CenturyLink Union 401(k) Plan and you have an outstanding loan at the time you go on Disability Benefits, there are very specific rules that govern what happens to your 401(k) Plan loan repayment obligations.
-Please contact the Plan Administrator for the 401(k) Plan in which you participate by calling 800.729.7526 and choosing the appropriate option, as soon as possible.
+For more information, see the applicable pension, health care and life insurance Summary Plan Descriptions.
+If you participate in the Lumen 401(k) Plan and you have an outstanding loan at the time you go on Disability Benefits, there are very specific rules that govern what happens to your 401(k) Plan loan repayment obligations.
+Please contact the Plan Administrator for the 401(k) Plan by calling 833.925.0487 and choosing the appropriate option, as soon as possible.

-XVIII.
+XIX.
 DISPUTE RESOLUTION